Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-basics/networkvariable.md

 `NetworkVariable` is the way data can be synchronized between peers in abstracted ways.
 The data can be custom containers and complex structures such as inventory structs.

 By default, the MLAPI comes with three different containers. `NetworkList`, `NetworkDictionary` and `NetworkVariable`.
-The `NetworkVariable` container is built to store simple data types such as floats and ints.
-The List & Dictionary implementations are wrappers around the .NET equivalents.
+The `NetworkVariable` container is built to store simple data types such as f`loat`s and `int`s.
+The List and Dictionary implementations are wrappers around the .NET equivalents.
 They are event-driven and have a list of events to be synced.
-The default implementations come with lot's of flexibility in terms of settings.
-Containers can be setup to sync Client To Server, Server To Client or Bidirectional.
+The default implementations come with flexibility in terms of settings.
+Containers can be setup to sync Client To Server, Server To Client, or Bidirectional.
 It can also be set to target specific clients using custom delegates.

-Since the `NetworkVariable` container is a wrapper container around the value, the value has be accessed via the .Value property.
+Since the `NetworkVariable` container is a wrapper container around the value, the value has be accessed using the `.Value` property.

-:::warning
+:::warning Disclaimer
-Disclaimer: The `NetworkVariable`, `NetworkList` and `NetworkDictionary` implementations are **primarily** designed as samples showing how to create `INetworkVariable` structures.
+The `NetworkVariable`, `NetworkList` and `NetworkDictionary` implementations are **primarily** designed as samples showing how to create `INetworkVariable` structures.
 The `NetworkVariable` container is however considered production ready for simple types.
 :::

 :::note